The Kaladera Project is a participatory community initiative that implements water harvesting and recycling systems in the Village of Kaladera.

 Ongoing water sample lab testing includes:

-- Water after it has passed the sedimentation and filtration stages
+- Water after it has passed the sieve and the sedimentation from the recharge well

-- Reduced public health issues related to contaminated muck
+- Reduced public health issues related to water stagnation and poor drainage

 - Overtime, improves quality of existing groundwater